plan4hub/yoda/docs/MANUAL.md

 ## Issue Statistics Report

 This highly configurable report can be used to report issues statistics over time, i.e. how many open reports at a given time.
-All issues for a repository will be retrieved (or, if repo field left blank) all issues for an entire organisation.
+All issues for the selected repositories will be retrieved (or, if repo field left blank) all issues for an entire organisation.

 Issues are shown in a bar chart with the X-axis showing dates between two dates (start date and end date) at a specified interval.
 Defaults go back 2 months, and display until current date with a one week interval.
 For interval parameter, you may add an 'm' suffix to specify months rather than days.
 Similarly, you can specify the start date and end dates as a delta from current day (+/- days, or +/-(m) for months).

-Per default, all issues in the repo are considered.
+Per default, all issues in the selected repos are considered.
 It is possible to specify a label filter as a comma-separate list of label values (logical AND assumed).
-E.g. "T1 - Defect" to show only defects, if you labelling standard denotes defects with a "T1 - Defect" label.
+E.g. "T1 - Defect" to show only defects, if you labeling standard denotes defects with a "T1 - Defect" label.

 For a given date, you have the option of splitting issues into several bars based on a regular expression working on issues labels.
 The primary intention is to split based on  issue severity.
 It is recommended to have a good standard for these.
-If your labelling standard uses "S1 - Urgent", "S2 - High", "S3 - Medium", and "S4 - Low" respectively for severity labels, then putting "^S[1-4] -" will create one bar per severity value encountered.
+If your labeling standard uses "S1 - Urgent", "S2 - High", "S3 - Medium", and "S4 - Low" respectively for severity labels, then putting "^S[1-4] -" will create one bar per severity value encountered.

 Instead of a regular expression, it is also possible to split issues into bars by simply specifying a comma-separate list of labels.
 Example: "bug, feature".